Adapton/fungi-lang.rust/README.md

 ## Fungi _computes incrementally_

 [**Incremental computing**](https://en.wikipedia.org/wiki/Incremental_computing)
-consists of successively re-computing related outputs from related inputs.
+consists of successively running a program, computing related outputs from related inputs that change over time, often from some external source of change, like a human, or another computer system or program.

-**Fungi** provides a pair of related, complementary sub-languages for expressing the interactions of incremental computations, which it organizes into a pair of complementary **computation roles**:
+**Fungi** provides a pair of complementary sub-languages for expressing the interactions of incremental computations, which it organizes into two **computation roles**:

-1. A _**functional** language_ for the **Archivist role**, and
+1. The **Archivist role** computes output from input using a _**functional** language_, and the

-2. An _**imperative** language_ for the **Editor role**.
+2. The **Editor role** uses an _**imperative** language_ to

-The archivist role computes incremental output from input on demand, and the editor role incrementally mutates this input over time, and may also change demand for output in the process (e.g., placing or removing focus on different outputs).
+   incrementally mutate this input over time, and change demand for output in the process (e.g., placing or removing focus on different outputs of the archivists' functions).

 ## Fungi programs name their (incremental) data and subcomputations